bbc/simorgh/CONTRIBUTING.md

 ### Versioning and Changelog

 All changes to simorgh require a package version bump, following [semver](https://semver.org/) as close as possible.
-Changes must also be noted in our [CHANGELOG.md](https://github.com/bbc/simorgh/blob/latest/CHANGELOG.md) and include a high level description of what the change is, with the package and pull request numbers.
+Changes should also be noted in our [CHANGELOG.md](https://github.com/bbc/simorgh/blob/latest/CHANGELOG.md) and include a high level description of what the change is, with the package and pull request numbers.

 ### Naming conventions